LazyToNameThis/exoarsenal/README.md

 idk what to put here.
-enjoy the mod i guess
+enjoy the mod i guess.
+MOD IS FOUND ON CURSEFORGE.
-found on curseforge.